Apostle to the Apostles

 The Gospel of St. Matthew is the only one to mention that before Jesus was brought before Pilate his wife Claudia Procula sent a message to him, saying that she had had a troubling dream and that he must not harm Jesus.
 But her words were unable to save Jesus.
 New evidence from France suggests that Mary of Bethany was a close friend of Claudia Procula who was a convert to the teaching of Jesus and explains why she intervened with Pilate on behalf of Jesus.
 (La Tombe Perdu by Christian Doumergue)

 The Crucifixion took place in March AD 33 on a Friday.
-Jesus survived it because, according to Laurence Gardner, he was taken down from the cross after his brother James (now holding the title ‘the Joseph of Arimathea’) asked permission to do this from Pontius Pilate.
+Although this is obviously hugely controversial, not to say heretical, Jesus might have survived it because, according to Laurence Gardner, he was taken down from the cross after his brother James (now holding the title ‘the Joseph of Arimathea’) asked permission to do this from Pontius Pilate.
 Pilate agreed to the change of procedure from the Roman crucifixion to the alternative Jewish custom of burial alive.
 Jesus was given a drug on a sponge to make him appear dead (unconscious) and was taken down from the cross after five or six hours by James and Nicodemus, a close family friend.
 James asked Pilate’s permission to bury Jesus in the family sepulchre at Qumrâm, which was granted.
 He was taken to the family sepulchre and his wounds secretly attended to by Essene healers.
 The next day was Saturday, the Sabbath, when no-one would have approached the sepulchre so there was a window in which they could attend to Jesus.

 AD 37 September Mary gave birth to her second child and first son called Jesus after his father.
 (According to Barry Page, The Historical Jesus Found) this birth took place in an Essene community in Heliopolis, Egypt).